salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 + I started with a network resembling the architecture of LeNet-5, which had an accuracy of about 90%.
 + I first tried to normalize data using Min-Max scaling to improve the AdamOptimizer convergence to the optimal solution.
 + I then decided to try using grayscale images instead of RGB images to reduce the amount of data to process and speedup training time.
 I found that having RGB images does not really matter since the accuracy doesn't change.
-+ At this point I used the validation set to find a good set of hyperparameter values including the optimized learning rate, the batch size and the number of epochs.
++ At this point I used the validation set to find a good set of hyperparameter values including the optimizez learning rate, the batch size and the number of epochs.
 + After that, I tried to increase the number of neurons in differet layers making the network wider.
 This was not providing meaningful improvements so I discarded this option.
-+ Then I tried removing the two Max Pooling layers at the output of the two first convolutional layers and replaced them with dropout.
++ Then, I tried removing the two Max Pooling layers at the output of the two first convolutional layers and replaced them with dropout.
 I added dropout between the two fully connected layers.
 Using dropout makes the network more robust against overfitting since, the network, cannot rely on the presence of a single neuron but rather have more neurons sharing the effort of learning a specific feature.
 After adding the dropout layer I had to use an iterative approch to find a good value for the additional hyperparameter, the keep probability of the dropout layer.
 Once found a good value for the keep probability I had a better accuracy score, around 93%, and I decided to keep dropout in place of the two Max Pooling layers.
 + Now, since a wider network was not providing better results, I tried to make the network deeper adding an additional convolutional layer.
 I wanted to try adding a small layer so to avoid adding too many parameters.
 This way I avoid increasing too much the training time of the network.
 For this reason I added a 3x3 convolutional layer with ReLU activation just after the input layer and before the first convolutional layer.
 That gave some improvement on the accuracy.
 + While doing all these iterations I have always plotted two graphs showing the loss and accuracy, on the training and validation sets, as functions of the number of epochs to make sure the network was not underfitting or overfitting.
 + Summarizing, I kept a LeNet-5 based network arcitecture with one additional 3x3 convolutional layer after the input layer, removed the two Max Pooling layers at the output of the second and third convolutional layer and added dropout between the first and the second fully connected layers.
 With this network architecture the accuracy on the test set is between 96% and 97%.
 + After 100 epochs the accuracy on the training set is around 99%, on the validation set is around 98%, while the accuracy on the test set is more than 96%.
 These values are quite close to each other so the network is not underfitting or overfitting.

 In cell 15 and 16 I also analyzed the performance of the classifier plotting a confusion matrix and computing the precision, recall and F1 score of the classifier for each of the 43 different output classes.
-The confusion matrix shows that the classifier has a different classification accuracy for each of the traffic signs.
+The confusion matrix shows that the classifier has a different classification accuracy for each one of the 43 different traffic sign classes.
 This means, for instance that the classifier is better at classifying traffic signs such as 'Dangerous curve to the left' and 'No entry' than it is in classifying traffic signs such as 'End of no passing' or 'Pedestrians'.
 This information could be axploited, for instance, if considering the idea of doing data augmentation of the training set to improve the performances of the classifier.
 A strategy could be to augment the dataset just for traffic signs whose classifier accuracy is low, such as 'End of no passing' or 'Pedestrians'.

 ## Test a Model on New Images

 ### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are eight German traffic signs that I found on the web:
+Here are six German traffic signs that I found on the web:

 ![alt text][test_image1] ![alt text][test_image2] ![alt text][test_image3]
 ![alt text][test_image4] ![alt text][test_image5] ![alt text][test_image6]